STATEMENT:

 Bio:

 The cross-disciplinary work of Nicole Sara Simpkins combines printmaking, writing, and drawing to explore entanglements of culture, ecosystems, and personal healing.
 She holds an MFA in Printmaking from Indiana University - Bloomington and a BA in English and Creative Writing from Macalester College.
-She has taught courses in Drawing and Printmaking at MCAD, Macalester, UW-Stout, and Indiana University.
+She has taught courses in Drawing and Printmaking at Minneapolis College of Art and Design, Macalester College, University of Wisconsin—Stout, and Indiana University.
 She has exhibited her work locally and nationally.
-Her work has been supported by a 2019 Artist Initiative Grant from the Minnesota State Arts Board, a 2022 Mcknight Fellowship in Printmaking, and a 2023 fellowship to attend the Diverse Intelligences Summer Institute in St. Andrews, Scottland, as well as by artist residencies and fellowships at The Studios at Mass MoCA, Millay Arts, Ucross, Jentel, Artspace Raleigh and The Vermont Studio Center.
+Her work has been supported by 2024 and 2019 Minnesota State Arts Board grants, a 2022 Mcknight Fellowship in Printmaking, a 2023 fellowship to attend the Diverse Intelligences Summer Institute in St. Andrews, Scotland, as well as by artist residencies and fellowships at Women’s Studio Workshop, The Studios at Mass MoCA, Millay Arts, Ucross, Jentel, Artspace Raleigh and The Vermont Studio Center.
 She lives in South Minneapolis and she really loves learning about plants.

 CV: